 As a result of participating in this online course, you will be able to:

-- Recognize patterns of under-organization
+- Recognize fragile couple relationships and patterns of family under-organization

 - Describe the impact of family under-organization on the development of children’s emotional competencies